Skip to main content

 He was a founding member of Prestige Dance Crew, where he played a critical role in building New Zealand's hip-hop dance community, earning the country's first-ever medal at the Hip Hop International dance competition in 2006.

-Josh's dynamic leadership experience underpins his commitment to advocating for inclusivity and empowerment.
+Josh's dynamic leadership experience underpins his commitment to advocate for inclusivity and empowerment.

 Luis Meirelles

-Luis Meirelles whakapapas to Brazil with a rich cultural heritage, including indigenous, African, and Italian roots.
+Luis Meirelle's whakapapa connections are to Brazil with a rich cultural heritage, including indigenous, African, and Italian roots.

-With a career dedicated to serving the community, Luis has a Bachelor's degree in communications and is currently pursuing a postgraduate degree in human rights.
+With a career dedicated to serving the community, Luis has a Bachelor's degree in Communications and is studying a postgraduate degree in human rights.

 He currently serves as a Practice Team Leader and Rainbow Development Coordinator at Youthline, where he uses his skills and experience to tautoko rangatahi and promote inclusion.